 Visit Alaska’s Fresh Start campaign website to explore more programs to meet other health goals.
 These goals include managing diabetes and stopping smoking, vaping, or chewing tobacco.

 In partnership with the HALT (Health and Lifestyle Training) team, we offer professionally guided coaching programs to help Alaskan residents live healthier lives.
-This year, the Alaska Department of Health is supporting more than 500 Alaskans to join programs online.
+The Alaska Department of Health is able to support hundreds of Alaskans to join online programs.
 Please provide your contact information, and a team member will follow up with program details and your potential start date.